 |---|---|

-| Uni-structural (One Idea) | One relevant aspect understood |
+| Uni-structural (One Idea) | One relevant aspect understood; simple, obvious connections |

-| Multi-structural (Many Ideas) | Several aspects understood, but not integrated |
+| Multi-structural (Many Ideas) | Several relevant aspects understood; but not integrated |

-| Relational (Connecting Ideas) | Aspects integrated into a coherent whole |
+| Relational (Connecting Ideas) | Aspects integrated into a coherent whole; connections understood |

-| Extended Abstract (Going Beyond) | Generalizes beyond given information |
+| Extended Abstract (Going Beyond) | Generalizes beyond given information; creates new ideas |

 How to Configure: